 There is a legend that Mount Bonnell was once called Antoinette's Leap, named after a damsel who leaped to her death to avoid capture from Indians that killed her lover, who fought to his death to defend her.
 Now generally considered safe, Mount Bonnell is one of the most romantic locations in Austin.
 Lovers: keep your heads clear and avoid walking too close to the cliffs!
 Parents should keep an eye on their children as well.

-2 Cool Ways to See Austin
+Two Cool Ways to Learn More About Austin

-Austin Duck Adventures Land and Lake Tours
+2. Austin Duck Adventures Land and Water Tours

-One of Austin's most popular tours, Austin Duck Adventures offers tours all year long.
+One of Austin's most popular tours, Austin Duck Adventures tours are available all year long minus a few holidays.
 The tour consists of a spin around downtown Austin in an amphibious vehicle that drives right into Lake Austin making a big splash that the kids love.
-You get to see historic 6th street, a pass by the State Capitol, and the Governor's Mansion, before splashing into Lake Austin.
+It includes a trip down historic 6th street, a pass by the State Capitol, and the Governor's Mansion, before splashing into Lake Austin.
 You’ll drive into West Austin which hosts many of the nicer homes in town, see Austin’s favorite lake side dining the Hula Hut, and drive back along the premiere Hike and Bike trail that wraps around Lady Bird lake on the way back all while being entertained by the captain’s stories that cater to adults and children alike.
-You can learn more about Austin Duck Adventures on Video City Guide here.
+You can learn more about Austin Duck Adventures Land and Lake Tours of Austin to learn more.

-Austin's Mount Bonnell is one of Austin's oldest tourist attractions being documented as far back as 1850.
+Mount Bonnell in Austin, TX is one of Austin's oldest tourist attractions being documented as far back as 1850.
 It is the highest point within Austin City Limits which helps create spectacular views.